 8. Tea Tree Oil

 Tea tree oil’s inherent antibacterial and antimicrobial properties make it helpful in preventing and treating infections.
 Tea tree oil’s anti-inflammatory and antiseptic properties are ideal for treating dry, irritated cuticles.
-Because of this, it’s a fantastic option for anyone with sensitive skin or prone to infections (7)
+Because of this, it’s a fantastic option for anyone with sensitive skin or prone to infections.
+Tea tree oil is also used in nail fungus treatment.

 Due to its antibacterial effects against a broad range of microorganisms, tea tree oil is an EO with enormous promise for treating dermatological problems.
 Various therapeutic effects, including analgesic, antiviral, antibacterial, antifungal, antiprotozoal, anti-inflammatory, antioxidant, and cancer-fighting properties, are attributed to its complex blend of components, including monoterpenes, sesquiterpenes, and their alcohols.